silverstripe/silverstripe-registry/docs/en/index.md

 #### Importing data

-On the left under "Filter" is a panel for uploading a CSV with data for that particular registry.
-A link for toggling the specification is provided, so you can match the column headers in your CSV file to the database columns.
-"Clear Database before import" will truncate the table for that data before importing the new one, useful if you have a master CSV copy of staff members, for example, and you don't want it to create duplicates on each import.
+On the left under *Filter* is a panel for uploading a CSV with data for that particular registry.
+A link for toggling the specification is provided, so you can match the column headers in your CSV file to the database columns. *Clear Database before import* will truncate the table for that data before importing the new one, useful if you have a master CSV copy of staff members, for example, and you don't want it to create duplicates on each import.

 ### Viewing the data

-Create a new page of the "Registry Page" type.
-In the Content tab, find the "Data class" drop down and set it to the DataObject that you just created, in this case "Staff Member".
+Create a new **Registry Page**.
+In the Content tab, find the *Data class* drop down and set it to the class you just created, in this case **Staff Member**.

 Save and Publish the page and view it in the front end.